 Planeo (0:43-0:45)

 This is another elegant planeo, also executed in slow motion.
-Adult dancers tend to exaggerate their movements, such as lowering the knee to create a larger planeo that is close to the ground.
-But this girl's movements all look natural, without exaggeration, and the result is better, in my opinion, with more natural and innocent beauty.
+Adult dancers tend to exaggerate their movements, such as lowering the knee to create a larger planeo that is closer to the ground.
+But this girl's movements all look natural, without exaggeration, and the result is better, in my opinion, with innocent beauty.

 Moving backwards with front ocho (1:40-1:45)

-Here is another example she drew 8 at a slower pace, this time using greater hip rotation, so that she could move backward while doing front ocho.
+Another example of ocho at slower pace.
+This time she used greater hip rotation to move backward with a front ocho.
 Most adult dancers turn too hastily, so their ocho lacks the beauty it deserves.
-But this girl is particularly good at using slow motion to show the grace of her movements, espcially when involving rotation like ocho and planeo, demonstrating excellent musicality, control and aesthetic sense.
+This girl, however, is particularly good at using slow motion to show the grace of her movements, espcially when involving rotation, demonstrating excellent musicality, control, and aesthetic sense.

 Sandwich (2:10-2:19)